VitorLages/Makima/README.md

 # Makima
-Project related to opeation management of trucks and machines
+Project related to operation management of trucks and machines